 Our firm has helped thousands of former servicemen and women obtain VA disability benefits they have earned through their service and sacrifice.
 We know the way forward.
 We can guide your claim through the VA appeals process efficiently and effectively to help you pursue VA compensation for erectile dysfunction.

 Erectile dysfunction is recognized as a potential Veterans’ disability and VA benefits for erectile dysfunction are available.
 In July 2014, the Department of Veterans Affairs Regional Office in Boston, Massachusetts, ruled for a Veteran claiming service-connected erectile dysfunction on appeal, stating that the criteria for entitlement to SMC based on loss of use of a procreative organ had been met.
-The VA’s Schedule for Rating Disabilities provides a 20% rating for “penis, deformity, with loss of erectile power.”
+The VA’s Schedule for Rating Disabilities provides for a 0% rating for erectile dysfunction, without a penile deformity.
+Even though a 0 percent rating is assigned, a Veteran still received special monthly compensation for ED.

 Erectile dysfunction is the inability to get and maintain an erection firm enough to engage in sexual intercourse.
 It is also known as “impotence” or “ED.”
 Erectile dysfunction may be caused by damage to tissue in the penis, the blood or its ability to flow easily and regularly.